browserengineering/book/book/scheduling-and-threading.md

 class that only exposes what's needed. `TabWrapper` will run on the browser thread.

-Likewise, `Tab` can't have direct acccess to the `Browser`.
+Likewise, `Tab` can't have direct access to the `Browser`.
 But the only method it needs to call on `Browser` is `raster_and_draw`.
 We'll rename that to a `commit` method on `TabWrapper`, and pass this method to `Tab`'s constructor.
 When `commit` is called, all state of the `Tab` that's relevant